Balajisix/swweet-surprises/README.md

 # 🛍️ Swweet-Surprises

 ## 📌 Description
-This is a **full-stack e-commerce application** built using the **MERN stack with TypeScript**.
-The platform allows users to **browse products, add them to the cart, make secure payments via PayPal, track orders, and manage user accounts**.
+This is a **full-stack e-commerce application** built using the **MERN stack with JavaScript**.
+The platform allows users to **browse products, add them to the cart, make secure payments via Razorpay, track orders, and manage user accounts**.
 The backend is deployed on **Vercel** and handles authentication, orders, and payments.

 ---